kiri-vadivelu/kiri-vadivelu/README.md

 ### Bonjour, its Kiri from Toronto :)

-## I'm a Designer, Developer and Innovator of Digital Space!!!
+## Designer, Developer and Innovator of Digital Space!!!

 <br/>